 - deployment of mentoring and leadership programmes to promote women in the company;

 - promoting gender diversity;

-- the implementation of actions in favour of parenthood.
+- implementing actions in favour of parenthood;

 In accordance with the requirements of the French “Loi Avenir” of 5 September 2018, that aims to eliminate wage disparities between women and men, Societe Generale SA in France has published its Gender Equality Index score, which stands at 86 out of a maximum score of 100 for the 2022 financial year.
 It is calculated based on 5 indicators provided by the legislation:

 In accordance with the provisions of the “Rixain” Law of 24 December 2021, aimed at accelerating economic and occupational equality between women and men, Societe Generale SA France publishes, for the year 2022, 2 indicators:

 - representation of women and men in executives: 33% women and 67% men;